ipfs/kubo/docs/experimental-features.md

 ### How to enable

-The relay transport is enabled by default, which allows peers to dial through relay and listens for incoming relay connections.
+The relay transport is enabled by default, which allows peers to dial through a relay and listens for incoming relay connections.
 The transport can be disabled by setting `Swarm.DisableRelay = true` in the configuration.

 By default, peers don't act as intermediate nodes (relays).
 This can be enabled